austinr1028/CPP-Template/README.md

 ## Getting Started

 Run the provided [configure.py](configure.py) script.
-This will install all build dependencies in to a python virtual environment at the root of the project dir, named .venv
+This will install all build dependencies in to a python virtual environment at the root of the project dir, named `.venv`.

 Generating build directory: